BRAND Identity - 800LB GRRRILLA COMICS

 In business, gorillas are market leaders.
 A company whose market share and size allow it to set the terms for other companies in the same industry.

-Taking a cue from this definition, the logo needed to be bold, powerful and exudes the strength of a leader.
 "A force to be reckoned with", is the message I wanted my client's logo to convey.
 It's color palette keeps it fun, feminine and loud, unable to be ignored.
 As a distributor of anime and manga, a Japanese version of the logo—with more vibrant colors—was included in the package as well.
-Rather than using a traditional comic book typeface, Typodermic Fonts' Baveuse was chosen for its quirky, goofy style reminiscent of the Sunday Comics of the 80's.
-Honoring the past while moving into the future was an important aspect the clients felt would make their logo timeless.
+Typodermic Fonts' Baveuse was chosen for its quirky, goofy style reminiscent of the Sunday Comics of the 80's.
+By honoring the past while moving into the future their logo will remain timeless.

 Back to Top